jasone/sqlive/docs/docs.md

 We can now use that table to log every time a customer connects to the system.
 The difference with a "normal" table, is that the data is ephemeral (it will not persist on disk).
 So what's the point of a stream you may ask?
 It comes in handy when trying to receive alerts.
-For example, imagine we wanted to receive and alert every time a customer with a negative balance connects to our system.
+For example, imagine we wanted to receive and alert every time a customer with a negative balance connected to our system.

-Step 1, we join the log with the table of customers, it's better to keep that as a separate step, to be able to reuse the view "customer\_log":
+Step 1, we join the log with the table of customers (it's better to keep that as a separate step, to be able to reuse the view "customer\_log"):

 ```$ echo "create virtual view customer_log as select * from customer_connect_log, customer where c_custkey = clog_custkey;" | sqlive --data /tmp/test.db
 ```